Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 ✔️ Advantages of chalets or bungalows

-- Solid construction, often made of wood,
+• Solid construction, often made of wood,

-- Better thermal comfort (ideal for cool evenings),
+• Better insulation (ideal for cool evenings),

-- Clearly separated living spaces,
+• Clearly separated living spaces,

-- Sometimes covered or semi-shaded terrace,
+• Sometimes with a covered or semi-shaded terrace,

 Ideal for stays of a week or more, chalets and bungalows combine comfort, tranquillity and freedom.